 Is your collection at risk due to poor storage methods?
 Good storage mounts are essential for preserving museum collections.
 Building on the related course, Storage Materials, in Storage Techniques, you will learn about the materials, tools, ideas and techniques needed to create quality storage mounts.
 You will design and build a storage mount for an object of your choosing and plan a storage improvement project for a collection of objects using archival materials and techniques.
 Join us for the 4 week course Storage Techniques.

-Join beginning September 4, 2017 us for the four week course Moving Museum Collections.
+Join us beginning April 6, 2020 us for the four week course Moving Museum Collections.